ham1115/Pi-Hole_config/architecture.md

 - **Allowed domain** → Pi-hole forwards the query to the configured upstream DNS resolver (e.g., Cloudflare `1.1.1.1`) and returns the real IP.

 ### 3. Network-Wide Coverage
-Because the DNS configuration is set at the **router level**, every device that joins the network automatically uses Pi-hole — no client-side software or configuration needed.
+Because the DNS configuration is set at the **router level**, every device that joins the network automatically uses Pi-hole, no client-side software or configuration needed.
 This includes:
 - Smartphones and tablets
 - Smart TVs and streaming sticks
 - IoT devices (smart bulbs, cameras, etc.)